 What is the structure you envision for your venture?
-Do you expect to (or have you already) formed a non-profit, for-profit, joint venture or considered a licensing arrangement?
+Do you expect to (or have you already) form a non-profit, for-profit, joint venture?
+Have you considered a licensing arrangement?
 Do you have rights to any key intellectual property?
 If not, how do you expect to obtain those rights?

 Team (half page): Please include within the narrative a 1-2 sentence description of each team member.
 Identify specifically the key team members who will see this project through to market.